American Coleman

 The American Coleman was a line of semi trucks built from the 1950s into the 1970s.
 The company is based in Littleton, Colorado.

-This truck was used in airfield operations, military applications, and for the Coleman Company to deliver their products to distributors.
-The cab-over design had no fifth wheel, instead the trucks frame locked into position by eight pins.
-This now made the trailer and tractor one unit.
-The truck had four single tires (no duals on this rig).
+This truck was used in airfield operations and military applications.
+The cab-over design had no fifth wheel; instead the truck's frame locked into position by eight pins.
+This made the trailer and tractor one unit.
+The truck had four single tires (no duals).
 The fuel economy was 6.5 mpg.
 The American Coleman semi truck was called the Space Star officially.
-This cab-over had two sleepers, one located just above the driver and the other was behind the driver.
+This cab-over had two sleepers, one located just above the driver and the other behind the driver.
 Servicing the engine was simple: just roll it out on its own independent frame, much like a drawer rolls out of a desk.
 The Space Star ran for few years.